bparanj/crystal/programming/iac/docs/next/molecule.md

 molecule test
 ```

-This command will run through the Molecule test sequence which typically includes linting, creating instances, applying your role, running tests, and then cleaning up instances.
+This command will run through the Molecule test sequence which  includes linting, creating instances, applying your role, running tests, and then cleaning up instances.

 ### Step 6: Debugging (Optional)